ryznerova/english-for-designers/07_presentation/index.md

 ![12](12.png)

-Apparently, I don't have a picture of me reading, so here is a picture of me with a random bell.
+Apparently, I don't have a picture of me reading, because my mum didn't find that interesting.
+What she did find interesting was this random bell.

 ### DIDN'T WORK?
 Well, you can always drink some alcohol, because that can turn an adult into a child for sure!